PW Covington's writing is raw, powerful, and carries the voice of his hard-lived curriculum vitae. His poetry and prose

-The writer currently resides in a small South Texas city, where he remains involved in a variety of progressive and social causes, including homelessness outreach and prevention and
+The writer recently relocated to Northern New Mexico and remains involved in a variety of progressive and social causes, including homelessness outreach and prevention and Veteran's

-Veteran's advocacy.
+advocacy.
 He has worked with disaster relief teams in major disaster zones across the continent.
 He traveled to Standing Rock as a Water Protector and remains an ally of native and indigenous

-Covington frequently donates his time and talents to benefits and other activities organized to support immigrants, human rights and social justice causes along the US/Mexico border.
+Covington also frequently donates his time and talents to benefits and other activities organized to support immigrants, human rights and social justice causes along the US/Mexico border.